bird-house/ansible-wps-playbook/README.md

 **Warning**

 The current version (>= v0.6.0) is a major update of the Ansible deployment.
-It includes as role to deploy Slurm.
+It includes a role to deploy Slurm.
 It can only be used for a single host deployment.

 The deployment on a Slurm cluster is only support by the previous version v0.5.x.